tamis-laan/DIYGPT/gpt/README.md

 This is a mini GPT model written from scratch using pytorch.

+Note that you can break out of the training loop using ctl-C and the script will save the model to disk from the last training step.

 Create a virtual environment
 ``` bash
 python -m venv .venv